aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.xz.settings/xzarchivesettings/_index.md

 ## XzArchiveSettings class

-The class contains set of setting particular xz archive.
+The class contains a set of setting particular xz archive.

 The XzArchiveSettings type exposes the following members:
 ## Constructors